evan-mason/drafter/README.md

 # drafter
 Angular C# MVC NBA Drafting application built for the boys.

-version 0.6.2
+version 0.6.3
-Player picker basic is feature complete.
+Truncating numbers to 4 dp.

 Methodology
 I believe in the best possible configuration.
 When the website has made a change, it will use websockets to send the type of change made, player picked up etc. Then the appropiate components will be re-mounted.

 I think I will probe to check for changes every 5 seconds as this is the easiest way to implement it for now. a 5 second refresh is fine for me at this point.

+Next Features Priority
+-- Interval Refresh
+-- Deployment
+-- Player Pictures
+-- Triple Double etc addition
+-- Pick Rater and f you button
+-- Next best pick Algorithm
+-- Phase 3

 Design

 screens USER
 -- F/A player (with sorting) #Phase 1 complete
--- Other Teams
+-- Other Teams 3 / 4 as it is searchable
 -- Your Team
--- Watch list #Phase 2 -- Watch list v2 adding notes and where what pick you think they should go (will highligh if still available).
+-- Watch list #Phase 4 -- Watch list v2 adding notes and where what pick you think they should go (will highligh if still available).
 -- Timer/Draft State
 -- Depth Charts #Phase 3 / 4
 -- Projected stats using ESPN projections with our scoring system, last years stats also.
 Phase 2